Here Are The 50 Books Nominated for 2020 National Book Awards

 - Jonas Hassen Khemiri, The Family Clause.
 Translated from the Swedish by Alice Menzies.

 - Fernanda Melchor, Hurricane Season.
-Translated from the Spanish by Sophie Hughe.
+Translated from the Spanish by Sophie Hughes.

 - Yu Miri, Tokyo Ueno Station.
 Translated from the Japanese by Morgan Giles.

-Note: A previous version of this story incorrectly said the National Book Foundation released the longlists for its awards on Friday.
-The lists for the five categories were announced throughout the week.
-The story also said the virtual awards ceremony will be Nov.
-11. The event is scheduled for Nov.
-18. In addition, the story had said Isabel Wilkerson had been nominated in the past.
-This is her first nomination for the National Book Awards.